 Way back in the 1990s… it looked like it wouldn’t matter whose satellite service you used, you would be able to use the same dish.
 This was actually true (at least for the dish… you needed a different receiver for your specific service) but but the mid-2000s it stopped being true.
 Today there’s really nothing common between HD dishes for DISH, DIRECTV, or any of the services used all over the world.
 It’s become a bit of a confusing mess for people who switch carriers… why is that?

-It doesn’t make sense for DIRECTV, Sky, DISH, and other satellite services around the world to cooperate in creating a universal HD LNB because there isn’t any benefit to it.
-Each provider manufactures its own LNBs for its own service and they can do that cheaply because there’s nothing in an LNB that isn’t needed for that specific service.
-The global market for “universal HD LNB” equipment is probably not more than a few thousand people while there are millions of people served by satellite services that offer single-provider LNBs.
+It doesn’t make sense for DIRECTV, Sky, DISH, and other satellite services around the world to cooperate.
+They won’t create a universal HD LNB because there isn’t any benefit to it.
+Each provider manufactures its own LNBs for its own service.
+They can do that cheaply because there’s nothing in an LNB that isn’t needed for that specific service.
+The global market for “universal HD LNB” equipment is probably not more than a few thousand people.
+There are millions of people served by satellite services that offer single-provider LNBs.
 It’s hard to argue with the almighty dollar.